-Also during 1995 and 1996, certain transactions were executed with related
+Also during 1995 and 1996, certain transactions were executed with related parties (see Note 17).

 (15) Commitments and Contingencies

 The Company leases all of its real property and certain computer, manufacturing and office equipment.
 The real property operating leases have terms up to ten years and contain various renewal and rent escalation clauses.
 The equipment operating leases have terms of up to five years.
 Future minimum noncancelable lease payments for each year ending December 31, are as follows: